Google’s cord cutter app YouTube TV reaches 2 million downloads

 YouTube TV’s advantages

-For the telcos in particular, the streaming market is a tough business.
-As AT&T and Dish’s earnings have revealed, these newer internet TV services aren’t able to onboard customers fast enough to offset the losses from those who are dropping residential pay TV subscriptions.
+For the telcos, in particular, the streaming market is a tough business.
+As AT&T and Dish’s earnings have revealed, these newer internet TV services aren’t able to onboard customers fast enough to offset the losses from those dropping residential pay TV subscriptions.

 For instance, AT&T in its most recent quarter lost a record number of traditional TV subscribers, and while DirecTV Now “helped” offset those losses, it couldn’t close the gap.